 Initially, solid foods should be introduced after breastfeeding or bottle-feeding to ensure adequate nourishment.
 Iron-fortified rice cereal is traditionally the first food introduced because it is nonallergenic, easily digested, and a needed source of iron.

-It is generally recommended that only one new, single-ingredient food be introduced per week so that food allergies can be identified.
-Foods need not be introduced in any specific order, although in general they can gradually be introduced by increasingly coarser textures—eg, from rice cereal to soft table food to chopped table food.
+It is generally recommended that only one new, single-ingredient food be introduced every few days so that food allergies can be identified.
+Foods do not need to be introduced in any specific order, although in general they can gradually be introduced by increasingly coarser textures—eg, from rice cereal to soft table food to chopped table food.

 Meat, pureed to prevent aspiration, is a good source of iron and zinc (both of which can be limited in the diet of an exclusively breastfed infant) and is therefore a good early complementary food.